disnocen/dmix2/README.md

 python3 predemo.py
 ```

 You'll get many error if this is the first time you use it.
-Read below for the proper way to operate the demonstration.
+Read below for the proper way to operate the demonstration:)

-## requisite
+## Requisites
-You'll need the bitcoin core suite and the rust library on [multi-party ecdsa by ZenGo](https://github.com/ZenGo-X/multi-party-ecdsa)
+You'll need the Bitcoin Core suite and the Rust library on [multi-party ecdsa by ZenGo](https://github.com/ZenGo-X/multi-party-ecdsa)

 ### Bitcoin Core
 Before starting  make sure `bitcoind` is running and you have a `./bitcoin.conf` file similar to those provided by the repository.